ashleythy/ashleythy.github.io/index.md

 My name is Ashley and I am a self-taught programmer with a background in biomedical and social sciences.
 I am currently working as a Data Analyst in a proptech start-up.

-I aspire to one day work in the intersection of big data and public health.
-As such, this site was born to document my progress in coding with Python, learning statistics and understanding what machine learning is all about.
+There is so much about data analytics and data science for me to learn.
+So, this site was born to document my progress in coding with Python, learning statistics, and understanding what machine learning is all about.

 ---

 ### Portfolio

-Here, I collate a list of Jupyter Notebooks where I try my hand at exploring various topics of interest.
+Here, I collate a list of Jupyter Notebooks where I try my hand at exploring various topics of interests.
 I endeavour for every new post to be more insightful than the ones before.

 <b>13 September 2021</b> - [Visualising restaurant cuisine diversity in Malaysia: A K-means clustering approach](/html/entry14.html)